 § 52.17 Contents of applications; technical information.

-unless otherwise requested by the applicant in writing.
+(a) For applications submitted before September 27, 2007, the rule provisions in effect at the date of docketing apply unless otherwise requested by the applicant in writing.
 The application must contain:

 (1) A site safety analysis report.
 The site safety analysis report shall include the following:

 (i) The specific number, type, and thermal power level of the facilities, or range of possible facilities, for which the site may be used;

 (ii) The anticipated maximum levels of radiological and thermal effluents each facility will produce;

 (iii) The type of cooling systems, intakes, and outflows that may be associated with each facility;